iferunsewe/gig/README.md

 This gem focuses on github's search api for repositories and downloading repositories's owner images.
 More information can be found [here](https://docs.github.com/en/free-pro-team@latest/rest/reference/search#search-repositories).

+You can find the gem's page on rubygems.org [here](https://rubygems.org/gems/gig2).

 ## Installation

 Add this line to your application's Gemfile: